top of page

 It’s not about being perfect (Romans 3:23; Ecclesiastes 7:20).
 Only the Holy Spirit can transform and refine us, shaping us into who God has called us to be (Titus 3:5; 2 Corinthians 3:18; Galatians 5:22–23).

-What God desires most is a surrendered heart—one that is open, willing, and fully given over to Him (Psalm 51:17; Romans 12:1).
+What God desires most is a repentant surrendered heart—one that is open, willing, and fully given over to Him (Psalm 51:17; Romans 12:1).

 He values obedience, humility, and faithfulness far more than outward performance or appearance (1 Samuel 15:22; Micah 6:8; Proverbs 3:3–4).